tamwip/tamwip.github.io/content/biography.md

 title: BIOGRAPHY
 ---

 Tamir is an engineer, designer and artist based in London, UK.
+Probably best known for his solo project throughout 2020-2021 entitled "365", Tamir utilises a 'show your work' approach, illustrating the thought processes and psychological drive of consistent creation.
+On a more practical level, this means perfection in art doesn't exist.
+He believes that the process is equally, if not more, important as the output.

+Fond of the utilitarianism of older technology, Tamir often incorporates vintage aesthetics into his artworks and product designs.
+This fascination informs his creative process, as he finds inspiration in the tactile, nostalgic qualities of materials and forms from the past.

+Tamir is a staunch supporter of the open-source movement, actively contributing to the community by sharing his designs and collaborating on projects that emphasize transparency, accessibility, and innovation.
+He believes that open-source not only empowers designers and engineers but also leads to improved creations through collective knowledge.

-He is the head tinkerer at [Notalegt](https://notalegt.xyz/) - a lifelong project born from the synthesis between his three fields of work.
+Founded from his base in science and the arts, Tamir is the head tinkerer at [Notalegt](https://notalegt.xyz/) - a lifelong project born from the synthesis between his three fields of work.
+Rooted in engineering, enriched with design, and inspired by art.

 ### EDUCATION